 3. Are they specialists?

-While a generalist accountant may be extremely knowledgeable and experienced, they won’t necessarily understand how contracting works.
+While a generalist accountant may be highly knowledgeable and experienced, they won’t necessarily understand how contracting works.

-As a contractor, you have a unique set of financial circumstances and challenges.
+As a contractor, you have unique financial circumstances and challenges.

-For one, contracting means having to deal with the complexities of laws like the dreaded IR35.
+For one, contracting means dealing with the complexities of laws like the dreaded IR35.

 Second, you’ll want to get paid as tax-efficiently as possible.
-And this means striking the right balance between your salary and dividend income and exploiting as many tax relief opportunities as you can.
+This means striking the right balance between your salary and dividend income and making the most out of any tax relief opportunities available to you.

 Falling foul of the tax laws can have serious consequences down the line.
 So, it’s worth making sure your chosen accountant is clued up about how you work, how you get paid, and the various rules you need to be mindful of, as it will give you added peace of mind.

-At the same time, it’s worth bearing in mind that your contractor accountant is more than just a service provider.
+At the same time, it’s worth remembering that your contractor accountant is more than just a service provider.
 They’re also a trusted advisor who can help you move your business forward.

 So, while they may seem more expensive than others, a good contractor accountant will likely pay for themselves in future tax savings, and by making sure you don’t get in hot water with HMRC.